-This french baked onions recipe will be the perfect dish to serve to your family and friends!
-It is a fun and tasty new way to incorporate onions into a delicious side dish!
+This French Baked Onion recipe will be the perfect dish to serve to your family and friends!
+It is a fun and tasty new way to get the flavor of french onion soup in a simple and delicious side dish.

 French Baked Onions are the perfect dish when you want french onion soup without the soup.
 A side dish recipe perfect for any meal.

 Have you ever craved French onion soup during the warmer months?
 Too heavy, too hot, maybe not?
 Perhaps it is just too much work to put it all together.

 Here is your answer: French Baked Onions.
 All the goodness and taste of a hearty crock of French onion soup, but without all the heavy lifting or the heaviness of the original dish.